Plants vs. Zombies: Garden Warfare: Development

 Garden Warfare had its roots in an internal gameplay concept produced by a team at publisher Electronic Arts.
 Believing the concept would work well as a Plants vs. Zombies game, the team produced a prototype.
 Once their prototype was finished, PopCap Games of Vancouver, Canada, incorporated the team into its own structure and commenced development in early 2012.
 The development team hoped to use Garden Warfare to introduce the franchise to a broader audience.
 They avoided making a 2D tower defense game and opted instead for a different genre.
 The game's original premise was to have the plants and the zombies fighting each other.
 The team came up with different gameplay possibilities such as making an open world or a single-player action game.
 Ultimately, the team decided to make it a multiplayer-focused game because the randomness of a multiplayer—playing with friends or strangers—made the title a great deal of fun to play.
 The team recruited employees who had worked on other shooters and action games, and those who had worked extensively with the Frostbite engine.
-They also collaborated closely with EA DICE when they were iterating the game's technology.
+They also collaborated closely with DICE when they were iterating the game's technology.

 The game's target audience were players who liked action games and fans of Plants vs. Zombies.
 The game's tone was not as serious and grim as other shooters such as Call of Duty and Battlefield.
 This enabled players to simply "sit down, enjoy the game, and laugh out loud" because of its light-heartedness.
 The team ensured that teamwork, balanced character gameplay and skills are important pillars in the game's gameplay, similar to traditional action games.
 To introduce tactical depth to the game while maintaining a sense of playfulness, the team took inspirations from other team-based shooters with colorful visuals such as Team Fortress 2.
 To make the game more tactical, the team allowed players to spawn stationary plants and zombies, which help assist combat.
 Another way to add tactical depth was the introduction of character variants.
 Each of them has unique statistics that slightly alter the gameplay experience.

 When choosing the playable plants from the roster of characters from the Plants vs. Zombies franchises, the team opted for characters that are projectile-based, which include the Peashooter and the Cactus.
 Characters were "cool" and "humorous", so players would want to unlock them.
 Other characters that have appeared in previous Plants vs. Zombies games returned as the artificial intelligence-controlled potted plants or zombies.
 As for the gameplay aspect, the plants were defensive characters, while zombies had more offensive skills and abilities.
 The team faced more challenges designing the zombies than plants as all the plants easily fit into different gameplay archetypes whereas the zombies are more one-dimensional in the original game.
 The team had to create a diverse cast of characters to accommodate different gameplay classes.
 The team also faced challenges when creating the plants' sounds; these were "abstract" to create when compared to their on-screen actions.